All medical procedures carry risks. For detailed risks, see our FAQs.

-Potential Outcomes of Mastopexy
+Potential Outcomes for Mastopexy

 Is Mastopexy for You?